• HOME

 Siena

 In the heart of Tuscany, you find the quaint town of Siena which is a great starting point for day trips around to other towns in the region.
-Siena itself is a historic town with lots to do and see.
+Siena itself is a historic town with lots to do and see making it one of the most wonderful weekend breaks in Italy.

 I recommend staying in the historic center to get easily around.
 Hotel Athena is a great choice.